ermiyasassegu/HandyListApp/README.md

 For simplicity here are our test cases that have to cover as per the business logic we have:

-Testing Should make sure new screen Title display and all required controls are present Testing should dismisal the modal after adding the new item.
+-Testing Should make sure new screen Title display and all required controls are present.
+-Testing should dismisal the modal after adding the new item.
-Navigating to list view and add the new item
+-Navigating to list view and add the new item.